Akbar Khan (general, born 1912): British Indian Army & World War II

-He took part in operations in Waziristan war during 1937–1938.
-During the Second World War he served with the 14th battalion, 13th Frontier Force Rifles, part of 100th Indian Infantry Brigade of the 20th Indian Division during active combat operations against the Imperial Japanese Army in Burma.
+He took part in operations in the Waziristan war for two years from 1937 to 1938.

+During the Second World War he served with the 14th battalion, 13th Frontier Force Rifles, part of 100th Indian Infantry Brigade of the 20th Indian Division during active combat operations against the Imperial Japanese Army in the Burma campaign.

+On 31 August 1941, he was promoted to substantive captain.
 As a captain and temporary major he was awarded the Distinguished Service Order for conspicuous gallantry and leadership displayed during the Battle of Kwanlan Ywathit.